jezhumble/berkeley-hills-redlining.github.io/index.md

 ---
-title: A summary of housing discrimination in the North Berkeley Hills
+title: A summary of housing discrimination in Berkeley's Northbrae district
 ---

 The East Bay, including Berkeley, is traditional